 is a small stream that joins the Colorado River 20 miles northeast of Moab.
-The creek flows year-round, along a canyon (known as Mary Jane Canyon
+The creek flows year-round, along a ravine (known as Mary Jane Canyon

 ) which is shallow for most of its length but one mile of the central section becomes fairly narrow and up to 100 feet deep.
 The walls have interesting rock textures and colors, different to most true slot canyons as the rock is darker, harder and less striated.

 The hike upstream is an easy walk, and very pleasant in summer as much of the journey involves paddling in the cool, shallow water.
 Along the edges of the creek, abundant green vegetation makes a nice contrast to the reddish canyon walls.

 From road UT 128, which links Moab with Cisco, near I-70, and 3 miles northeast of the turn-off to Castle Valley